 Carolin Spice is a senior lecturer in the Department of Health Services.
 Her research interests include health information and health information technology.
 She earned a master's in clinical informatics and patient-centered technologies at the University of Washington.

 Profile | email@example.com

 Ken White is a clinical assistant professor in the Department of Health Services and an independent consultant.
 His research interests include health care quality assessment and patient satisfaction.
-White has a Ph.D. in health services from the University of California, Los Angeles and an MHA from the University of Washington.
+White has a doctorate in health services from the University of California, Los Angeles and a master of health administration from the University of Washington.